goravel/docs/getting-started/installation.md

 ### Live reload

-Built-in [cosmtrek/air](https://github.com/cosmtrek/air) configuration file which can be used directly:
+Install [cosmtrek/air](https://github.com/cosmtrek/air), Goravel has a built-in configuration file that can be used directly:

 ```
 air